 country that you bought in another country, and

 that you intend to leave here?"

 - Duty-free shop.
-You will find these at the airport.
-I'm still not entirely sure what these are or how
+You will find these at the overseas airport.
+You can buy goods at the duty-free

 - Customs form.
 On the airplane on the way back to the U.S., a flight attendant will give you a white and blue customs form